dianaangan/KnockTrack/README.md

 ### ⚙️ Settings Control
 - Device ID and Auth Key fields that become read-only and greyed out when a device is connected
-- “Connect” / “Reset” actions with guardrails to avoid accidental edits
+- "Connect" / "Reset" actions with guardrails to avoid accidental edits
 - SharedPreferences persistence so states survive app restarts
+- Full MVP architecture with `SettingPresenter` and `SettingModel` for clean separation of concerns

 ### 🔔 Notification System
 - `GlobalAlertManager` handles channel creation, vibration, and sound